 Quality of Earnings (QoE) represents a true picture of the company without any accounting trick, one-time item, or anomalies.
-Or, we can say, it refers to the income that the company generates from the core operations.
+Or, we can say it refers to the income that the company generates from its core operations.
 Often it is seen that net income does not represent the true financial picture of a company.
 It may happen that a company reports a massive net income, but its operating cash flows are negative.
-In such a case, one can’t say that the company is financially sound.
+One can’t say that the company is financially sound in such a case.
 Thus, to get the true position in these cases, we calculate the quality of earnings.

 What’s the Need?

 It is easy for the company to manipulate earnings numbers by using a myriad of accounting conventions.
 Some manipulate earnings to lower their tax liability, while others do to make the company look better to investors and analysts.

 - Quality of Earnings Ratio (QoE Ratio)

 - Final Words